-This is when there is an accumulation of blood between the skull and the outermost covering of the brain.
+An epidural hematoma occurs when blood accumulates between your skull and the outermost covering of your brain.

-It typically follows head injury and is characterized by high pressure bleeding.
-Someone suffering an epidural hematoma may briefly lose consciousness and then regain consciousness.
+It typically follows a head injury.
+High-pressure bleeding is a prominent symptom.
+If you have an epidural hematoma, you may briefly lose consciousness and then regain consciousness.

 A hematoma is a collection of blood, in a clot or ball, outside of a blood vessel.

-This is a collection of blood on the surface of the brain.
+This is a collection of blood on the surface of your brain.

-It is typically caused by head injury in which the head moved rapidly forward and stopped, like in a car accident.
+It’s typically the result of your head moving rapidly forward and stopping, such as in a car accident.
 However, it could also suggest abuse in children, since this is the same type of movement a child might suffer when being shaken.

-A subdural hematoma is more common than other ICHs in elderly and alcoholic people.
+A subdural hematoma is more common than other ICHs in older people and alcoholics.

-This is when there is bleeding between the brain and the thin tissues that cover the brain.
-It has a genetic component—in other words, it tends to run in families.
+This is when there’s bleeding between the brain and the thin tissues that cover the brain, which are called meninges.
+Subarachnoid hemorrhage tends to run in families.

-A subarachnoid hemorrhage is usually preceded by a sudden, sharp headache.
+A sudden, sharp headache usually precedes a subarachnoid hemorrhage.
 Typical symptoms also include loss of consciousness and vomiting.
-This type of ICH can be caused by alcohol or drug abuse.
+This type of ICH can be due to alcohol or drug abuse.

-Intracerebral hemorrhage is characterized by sudden onset of neurological deficit (problems with brain function).
-The symptoms progress over minutes to hours, and include:
+A prominent warning sign is the sudden onset of neurological deficit, which is a problem with your brain’s functioning.
+The symptoms progress over minutes to hours.
+They include: